deanturpin/thelaststraw/readme.md

 ## Toothbrushes

-A few biodegradable toothbrushes have started to appear.
+There are a few biodegradable options for toothbrushes.

 https://www.brushwithbamboo.com/